Update:

 MRS. PHYLLIS JOHNSON – BOARD OF EDUCATION PUBLIC RELATIONS CHAIRMAN

-Although originally a junior high school, Annin became a middle school in 1982, under the direction of principal, Joan C. Tonnarelli.
+Although originally a junior high school, Annin became a middle school in 1982, under the direction of principal Joan C. Tonnarelli.
 The former middle school in Bernards Township was at the Oak Street School.

-And as they say “The rest is history”….
+And as they say, “The rest is history”….

 More About the Annin Flag Company

-The world’s largest and oldest flag company, Annin & Co. and its 500 employees produce literally miles of stripes and a multitude of stars that go into 15 million U.S. flags a year.
+The world’s largest and oldest flag company, Annin & Co., and its 500 employees produce miles of stripes and a multitude of stars that go into the 15 million U.S. flags produced annually.
 All are made in the U.S.A.—at manufacturing plants in Verona, N.J. (pop.
 13,533), South Boston, Va. (pop, 8,491), and Coshocton, Ohio (pop.
 11,682).

 I grew up in Basking Ridge and really enjoy learning about the local history.
 My paternal grandmother used to tell me stories about dropping out of school at age 14 in 1912 to work at the Annin Flag Company in Verona.
 She was so proud of that job.
 I had no idea until today that the Annin’s were connected!